Light-C-O/gentle-steps/README.md

   - There's a few issues that can be tackled later.

 - **Tuesday 24th Feb:**
-  - Now, I was able toggle each section, before if the click on the bookmark icon all of them reacted, however in the firestore, what was clicked was what was stored.
+  - Now, I was able toggle each section, before if I click on the bookmark icon all of them reacted, however in the firestore, what was clicked was what was stored.
 So, it is working in the backend of things.
-  - So, I racked it based on section id instead of a boolean.
-Made aquery that checks if the bookmarked exits or not, if it does - remove it, if it doesn't - add it.
+  - So, I tracked it based on section id instead of a boolean.
+Made a query that checks if the bookmarked exits or not, if it does - remove it, if it doesn't - add it.
 An it updates accordingly, this prevents any dupliactes.
   - In the bookmark button component, instead of a general boolean, it is a boolean based on the section id, uses it as a key.
-  - I was also using the wrong sytanx, so that led to error as well.
+  - I was also using the wrong syntax, so that led to error as well.
-  - The summary of that is the problem is that it was a shared state (click on the bookmark of a section - all it filled instead of remain unfilled).
+  - The summary of is, the problem is that, it was a shared state (click on the bookmark of a section - all it filled instead of remain unfilled).
 Solved by stracking the section id instead.
   - I implemented that a user can see all their bookmarks, when they click on a bookmark it takes them to the chapter.
-However, i want to make it more specific, I want it to scroll to actual the section in the chapter.
+However, I want to make it more specific, I want it to scroll to actual the section in the chapter.
+  - I searched to find something but as it turns out, there's no exact definate way of doing it.
+Next.js App doesn't have something like that directly.
+However there was a commonality, and there was hash (#) symbol, it seems like it used to scoll to a specific id.
+For example if you have <div id="section">, the href it will be <Link `/somthing/somewhere#${section}`> and in the url it be /somthing/somewhere#section.
+In other words, it finds the element with this id and scroll to it.
+  - The scroll wasn't working properly as first.
+The url was showing the right thing but no movement.
+As it turns out, in the useEffect, I was aiting for chapterId toad instead for chapterData.
+I made sure the hash in the URL and an if statement to get the element with that match id.
+I scroll smoothly behavoiur for to look seemless.
+Which leads toa better user experience.
+  - Now, clicking on a bookmark takes you to the chapter, and it scrolls to the section now.